 Student success metrics are reported bi-annually to the Defense Language Steering Committee (DLSC).
 If the Institute leadership believes it cannot meet the standards under current resourcing models or course length, the Commandant will alert the DLSC and ask for an increase in resources.
 For example, from FY 2012 to FY 2013, there was an extended dialogue and needs assessment on the program length for the Spanish Basic Course, and later the French Basic Course.
-In 2013, the key stakeholders determined that in order for students to achieve the desired learning outcomes and proficiency levels, the course would need to be extended from 26 weeks to 36 weeks (see Standard II.A.5).
+In 2013, the key stakeholders determined that in order for students to achieve the desired learning outcomes and proficiency levels, the course would need to be extended from 26 weeks to 36 weeks a (see Standard II.A.5).

 In recognition that student motivation can play a significant role in learner outcomes, the former Assistant Commandant tasked TA to review the correlation between students' choice of language and DLPT scores/attrition.
-TA disaggregated data by service units and students' language choices and found that when students have a choice of which foreign language they will study, their motivation at the start of the language program is higher than those students assigned a language (Ev.
+TA disaggregated data by service units and students'

+language choices and found that when students have a choice of which foreign language they will study, their motivation at the start of the language program is higher than those students assigned a language (Ev.
 7).
-As a result of the study and the AC's follow-up actions to improve students' motivation, efforts are underway at both Air Force Basic Military Training (BMT) and at Air Force Recruiting, with the goal of giving a greater number of Airmen their language of choice.
+As a result of the study and the AC's follow-up actions to improve students' motivation, the Air Force (AF) is currently attempting to mitigate the nonchoice of certain languages, e.g. Persian Farsi.
+Efforts are underway at both Air Force Basic Military Training (BMT) and at Air Force Recruiting, with the goal of giving a greater number of Airmen their language of choice.

 DLIFLC meets this Standard.
-Using disaggregated data, DLIFLC implements strategies, which includes the allocation and reallocation of human, fiscal, and other resources, to mitigate performance gaps, and evaluates the efficacy of those strategies on a regular basis.
+Using disaggregated data, DLIFLC implements strategies, which includes the allocation and reallocation of human, fiscal and other resources, to mitigate performance gaps, and evaluates the efficacy of those strategies on a regular basis.